tinymce/tinymce-docs/enterprise/server.md

   </appender>

   <!-- This results in all ephox logging going to file.
-	   Change/uncomment this part here if spellchecking specific logging is required -->
+	   Change/uncomment this part here if specific logging is required -->
   <logger name="com.ephox" level="INFO"/>
   <!-- <logger name="com.ephox.ironbark" level="INFO"/> -->